FAQ

 Do I really need an editor?

-While it’s completely natural to want to skip the editing process — it’s time-consuming! expensive! annoying! — any writer worth their salt knows that editing is the most important thing they can do to improve their work.
-Whether you’ve got a manuscript, a sales letter, or a screenplay, editing has the power to make your work go from good to great.
+While it’s completely natural to want to skip the editing process — it’s time-consuming! expensive! annoying! — any writer worth their salt knows that editing is the single most important thing they can do to improve their work.
+Whether you’ve got a manuscript, a sales letter, or a screenplay, editing has the power to make your words go from good to great.
+And you owe it to your work to make it the best it can be.

 -